vipulnaik/diet-exercise-health/notes/health-learning-strategy.md

 Within Ninja Nerd, I consume the content as playlists.
-At any given time, I might be going through 3 to 5 different playlists that I can switc between based on my mood, and within a playlist I generally proceed linearly.
+At any given time, I might be going through 3 to 5 different playlists that I can switch between based on my mood, and within a playlist I generally proceed linearly.
 I might sometimes go back and rewatch earlier content in a playlist if I discover I haven't retained enough of it to make sense of later content.